khofstadter/navigatingthedigitalworld.com/docs/sensemaking.md

 - Daniel Schmachtenberger talking from the source video, produced by Rebel Wisdom (interviewer is David Fuller)
 - Old Woman Reading, Probably the Prophetess Anna (1631) Rembrandt van Rijn
 - Bringing in the Trojan Horse (1545) by Jean Mignon
+- Bacchanal with a Drunken Bacchus, and Satyrs and Maenads (1527) Marcantonio Raimondi, after anonymous
 - Simon the Cyrenian Compelled to Carry the Cross with Jesus (1886-1894) by James Tissot
 - Various methods of torture used by the Inquisition (1775) by Jan Caspar Philips
 - Shame, plate nine etching (1887) by Max Klinger

 ## Footnotes

-[^goodintheorypod]: I found the [Good In Theory Podcast](https://goodintheorypod.com/) to be informative and entertaining; infotaining
+[^politics]: The two main perspectives could be linked to the [core beliefs of the political left and right](https://youtu.be/7LqaotiGWjQ?si=hqp68tp6Cav-V-J9&t=5159).
+Or is it [more complicated](https://youtu.be/jJEuZrvNYg0?si=XU7iCrbnMc3MAiHG)? <!-- Are these perspectives linked to the jin/jang? --> The [Good In Theory Podcast](https://goodintheorypod.com/) is an informative and entertaining show on the evolution of politics.